Serving Persecuted Christians Worldwide - Democratic Republic of the Congo - Open Doors UK & Ireland

 How can I help Christians in DRC?

-Please keep praying for your brothers and sisters in DRC.
+Please keep praying for your brothers and sisters in the Democratic Republic of the Congo.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

 please pray